 Other Ingredients

 You can and should experiment with other ingredients.
 Consider adding apple cider vinegar, like cooks do in the Dominican Republic.
-Try it with other peppers.
+Try it with other peppers or tomato sauce.

 Spice It Up